anmarjarjees/java-essentials/README.md

 You can check this short and quick video about "Java Collection"

 design_pattern_oop (package):
 NOTE: This package has been moved to another repo.
-To learn more about Classes and Objects, check my repo [Java-OOP-UML](https://github.com/anmarjarjees/java-oop-uml)
+To learn more about Classes and Objects, check my repo ["Java-OOP-UML"](https://github.com/anmarjarjees/java-oop-uml)

-10. Exceptions (package):
+exceptions (package):
-    - C1.ExceptionIdea.java
-    - C2.ExceptionWork.java
+NOTE: This package has been moved to another repo.
+To learn more about "Exception", check my repo ["Java-Extra"](https://github.com/anmarjarjees/java-extra)

-11. file_io_operations (package):
+9. file_io_operations (package):
 The basic concepts to review before using File I/O:
 - Main Memory-RAM: Where our variables/constants live through the application runtime and it is volatile.
 It's used by the CPU frequently to manipulate data quickly
 - Secondary Memory/Storage: like Hard Drive where files live for the long-term, and it is non-volatile